folbricht/desync/README.md

 - Allows FUSE mounting of blob indexes
 - S3 protocol support to access chunk stores for read operations and some some commands that write chunks
 - Stores and retrieves index files from remote index stores such as HTTP, SFTP and S3
-- Built-in HTTP(S) index server to read/write indexes
+- Built-in HTTP(S) index server to read/write indexes with HTTP2 and H2C support
 - Reflinking matching blocks (rather than copying) from seed files if supported by the filesystem (currently only Btrfs and XFS)

 ## Terminology